chadrakdev/chadrakdev/README.md

 ![Id](https://img.shields.io/badge/Adobe%20InDesign-20232A?style=for-the-badge&logo=Adobe%20InDesign&logoColor=FF3366)

 ### About Me
 Recent Graphic Design graduate and self taught programmer diving into the world of code.
-Currently working as a Software Developer in financial services building web applications using React for the UI and Java backend.
+Currently working as a Software Developer in financial services building web applications with React and Java.
 This GitHub serves as an environment for building on my knowledge and experimenting with personal projects.

 ## 📧 Get in Touch
 Feel free to get in touch or follow my personal journey from Graphic Design graduate to Software Developer on Instagram through my Instagram <i>coming soon</i>.